Skip to main content

 Reading the Income Calendar

-Displays the total income (paid + estimated) for the selected period.
+Shows the total income (paid + estimated) for the selected period.

-• Solid green bars → confirmed, paid dividends.
+• Solid bars = confirmed, paid dividends/distributions

-• Striped green bars → estimated income.
+• Striped bars = estimated income

-Lists individual dividend payments for each month:
+Shows individual payments by month:

 Tips